 Why would a government publish a map claiming land they do not control?
 Why would the citizens of a young nation—still recovering from a war for independence—care about making maps?
 Opening April 12, 2019, the new exhibition from the American Philosophical Society Museum, Mapping a Nation: Shaping the Early American Republic, traces the creation and uses of maps from the mid-18th century through 1816 to investigate maps’ political and social meanings.

-The exhibition draws on the APS Museum and Library’s extensive holdings and will feature significant Early American maps, the tools that were used to create them, and historical artifacts that illustrate represent the figures responsible for negotiating who negotiated the landscape of the early United States.
+The exhibition draws on the APS Museum and Library’s extensive holdings and will feature significant Early American maps, the tools that were used to create them, and historical artifacts that represent the figures responsible for negotiating the landscape of the early United States.
 Visitors can see the only known document signed by the first four presidents of the United States—the 1793 subscription list for the botanist André Michaux’s proposed western expedition—journals and maps from the Lewis and Clark expedition, and the surveying tools David Rittenhouse used to extend the Mason-Dixon Line.